jakenguyen0118/angry-birds/readme.md

 #### Routes

 You will have a routes file that will handle all routes for `/angry-birds`.
 It will handle all of the `/angry-birds` routes.
-- When you go to `/angry-birds/` it should get all of the angry birds from the model and render the `angry-birds.ejs` view.
+- When you go to `/angry-birds/` it should get all of the angry birds from the model and render them in the browser.
-- When you go to `/angry-birds/:id` it should get that individual bird from the model and render the `angry-bird.ejs` view.
+- When you go to `/angry-birds/:id` it should get that individual bird from the model and render them in the browser.

 #### Models

 Your model will handle the angry bird data.
-It should include these functions:
-- `getAll()` - Will return all of the angry birds.
-- `getById(id)` - Will return the angry bird with the inputed id.
+It should be an array of data.
+Don't forget to export this data!

 #### Controllers

 You will have 1 controller.
 It will handle all of the `/angry-birds` routes.
 - When you go to `/angry-birds/` it should get all of the angry birds from the model and return as json
-- When you go to `/angry-birds/:id` it should get that individual bird from the model and eturn as json
+- When you go to `/angry-birds/:id` it should get that individual bird from the model and return as json